LocationReforma & Murguía, RUTA INDEPENDENCIA, Centro, 68000 Oaxaca, Oax., Mexico

 Interior ironworkFrancisco Toledo

-From the architect.
+Text description provided by the architects.
 This project occupies an old house in Oaxaca that was transformed into a special site for visitors to enjoy the traditional local spirit, mezcal.

 The Expendio Tradición takes its name from the stores that sold this drink in the past, a concept that the Chagoya family, with its 140 years of tradition producing mezcal, has shared with EZEQUIELFARCA arquitectura y diseño for it to convert the interior into a space where everything is designed around the brand.